 In our case, R = 0.663 shows the variables Marketing and Sales are correlated.

-- Adjusted R Square is a penalty applied in case your model is non-parsimonious.
+Adjusted R Square is a penalty applied in case your model is non-parsimonious (not simple or efficient).
 In simple words, if your research conceptual framework contains variables that are unnecessary to predict an outcome, there will be a penalty for it expressed in the Adjusted R Square value.

 In our example, the difference between the Adjusted R Square (0.416) and the R Saure (0.440) is 0.024 which is insignificant.